Jose Miranda Player Props: Twins vs. Royals

-Jose Miranda -- with a slugging percentage of .405 in his past 10 games, including two extra-base hits -- will be in action for the Minnesota Twins against the Kansas City Royals, with Zack Greinke on the hill, on April 27 at 7:40 PM ET.
+Jose Miranda -- with a slugging percentage of .395 in his past 10 games, including two extra-base hits -- will be in action for the Minnesota Twins against the Kansas City Royals, with Jordan Lyles on the mound, on April 28 at 4:10 PM ET.

-He hit two homers in his previous appearance (going 2-for-3) in his last appearance against the Yankees.

 Jose Miranda Game Info & Props vs. the Royals